 Pre-law advising, coordinated by the College of Arts and Letters, is provided by faculty in a variety of disciplines at JMU who can assist students in selecting those courses that will provide students with the intellectual challenge and skills necessary for success in law school.

-Because entrance into law school is highly competitive, students should contact a pre-law adviser early on to make sure they are selecting courses that will provide them with the best preparation.
+Because entrance into law school is highly competitive, students should contact a pre-law advisor early on to make sure they are selecting courses that will provide them with the best preparation.

 For more information about professional schools of religion and academic preparation, contact: